DiegoUrrego4/nesto-challenge/README.md

 -   **Product View:**
     -   Fetches and displays the best fixed and variable mortgage rates from the Nesto API.
-    -   Encapsulates data fetching and business logic in a custom hook (`useMortgageProducts`).
+    -   Data fetching and processing logic is encapsulated in a custom hook (`useMortgageProducts`).

 -   **Application Flow:**
     -   Creates a new application (`POST`) when a user selects a product.